 Select Device

-To use it for PIC programming select the device from the menu Settings-->
+To use it for PIC programming select the device from the menu Settings-->Device-->

 Microchip PIC.